DDoSolitary/OkcAgent/README.md

 1. Install OpenKeychain, Termux and the necessary components mentioned above.
 2. Open the app and configure the keys to be used for crypto operations.
-3. Use the command line utlilities.
+3. Use the command line utilities.
     - `okc-ssh-agent` acts as an SSH agent.
 You can specify path of the agent socket with its first argument, and set `SSH_AUTH_SOCK` to that path to inform programs like `ssh` to connect to it.
     - `okc-gpg` supports a limited set of GPG options so you can use it to perform some crypto operations.
 Read [GpgArguments.kt](https://github.com/DDoSolitary/OkcAgent/blob/master/app/src/main/java/org/ddosolitary/okcagent/GpgArguments.kt) for a complete list of supported options.